 Types Of Watch Bezels

-We start off the list with the simplest one – the plain bezel.
-Plain bezels are those that do not have any function so they are fixed on the watch cover.
-However, this doesn’t mean that plain bezels are literally just “plain“.
-Despite not having a function, plain bezels may have engravings, patterns, jewels, etc. to improve the aesthetics of the watch.
+We start the list with the simplest one – the plain bezel.
+Plain bezels do not have any function, so they are fixed on the watch cover.
+However, this doesn’t mean that plain bezels are just “plain“.
+Despite not having a function, plain bezels may have engravings, patterns, jewels, etc. to improve the watch’s aesthetics.

-Count-Up bezels are sometimes called Dive bezels mainly because they are commonly found on dive or sports watches.
-Count-up bezels are characterized by a scale of 0 to 60 that’s aligned with the minutes.
-Its main function is to count the elapsed time from the point that you set it.
+Count-Up bezels also called Dive bezels because they are used primarily on dive or sports watches.
+Count-up bezels have a scale of 0 to 60 aligned with the minutes.
+Its primary function is to count the elapsed time from the point you set it.
 To do this, you only need to rotate the count-up bezel counterclockwise until the 0 is aligned with the minute hand.
 Then you can already track the time since you set it.
-It should be noted, however, that it can only track up to one hour.
+However, it should be noted that it can only track up to one hour.

-From the name itself, it’s pretty obvious that countdown bezels are almost similar to the above count-up bezel.
-The primary difference is that it counts from 60 down to 0, pretty much like that of a stopwatch.
+It’s pretty evident from the name itself that countdown bezels are almost similar to the above count-up bezel.
+The primary difference is that it counts from 60 to 0, pretty much like a stopwatch.
 As such, countdown bezels are usually used by runners, cyclists, and other types of racers.
-Another difference from the count-up bezel is that the countdown bezel may be rotated both clockwise and counterclockwise.
-To use the countdown bezel, simply turn it until the 0 marker is aligned with your target/desired time limit.
+Another difference from the count-up bezel is that you may rotate the countdown bezel both clockwise and counterclockwise.
+To use the countdown bezel, turn it until the 0 markers are aligned with your target/desired time limit.

-On motorsports or racing-inspired watches, the most common watch bezel you would see is the tachymeter.
-It is a fixed bezel that is particularly useful in measuring speed with consideration to time and distance traveled.
-To use the tachymeter, make sure that the stopwatch has been reset to 0.
+The most common watch bezel you would see on motorsports or racing-inspired watches is the tachymeter.
+A fixed bezel is particularly useful in measuring speed with consideration to time and distance traveled.
+To use the tachymeter, ensure that the stopwatch has been reset to 0.
 Start and stop the stopwatch accordingly, then read the tachymeter scale.
 Read more about Racing Watches here.

-The telemeter bezel is quite less common, especially if compared to the above-mentioned bezels.
-It is a scale that may be used to measure the distance between a person and a remote object or events, along with a chronograph.
+The telemeter bezel is quite less common, especially if compared to the bezels mentioned above.
+It is a scale that you may use to measure the distance between a person and a remote object or events, along with a chronograph.
 For example, a soldier may use a telemeter bezel to determine his distance from the enemy fire.
-It may also be used by scientists to measure the distance of a lightning strike from his position.
+Scientists may also use it to measure the distance of a lightning strike from its position.

 GMT/World Time Bezel

-For those who love to travel to different countries, this one may be familiar to you.
-The GMT (Greenwich Mean Time) or World Time bezel comes with a 24-hour marking.
-Watches with the GMT bezel also has a GMT hand.
-These two, the GMT bezel and hand are used to indicate your home time.
-Then, the primary 12-hour watch dial may then be set to the local time of the country/city you’re currently on.
-Don’t worry about confusing the GMT hand with the other hands on the dial as it is usually in different shape and/or color that makes it easily recognizable.
+The GMT (Greenwich Mean Time) or World Time bezel has a 24-hour marking, and watches with the GMT bezel also has a GMT hand.
+These two, the GMT bezel and hand, are used to indicate your home time and the primary 12-hour watch dial set to the local time of the country/city you’re currently on.
+Don’t worry about confusing the GMT hand with the other hands on the dial, as it is usually in a different shape or color that makes it easily recognizable.

 Compass bezels are easily recognizable since they are marked with letters indicating directions instead of numbers.
 Watches with this type of bezel are particularly useful for hikers, trekkers, and the like.
 However, since the bezel is not magnetic nor electronic, it is only useful under the sun.

-From the name itself, the yacht-timer bezel is mostly used for yachting or regatta racing.
-It is typically marked with a scale of 10 to 1 across the 2/3 of the bezel; although it may differ depending on the design of the brand.
-The yacht-timer bezel is used to determine the time remaining from the actual start of the race so as to avoid going over the starting line before the start of the race.
+From the name itself, the yacht-timer bezel is mainly used for yachting or regatta racing.
+It is typically marked with a scale of 10 to 1 across the 2/3 of the bezel; although it may differ depending on the brand’s design.
+The yacht-timer bezel is used to determine the time remaining from the actual start of the race to avoid going over the starting line before the beginning of the race.

-Pulsometer bezels are less common nowadays considering that they were introduced in the early 1920s but are less common now.
+Pulsometer bezels were introduced in the early 1920s but are less common now.
 This type of bezel was particularly designed for medical doctors and nurses and was used to determine the rate of a patient’s heartbeat.
 Others can also determine the respiratory rate.
 Pulsometer bezels are characterized by markers on a scale of 40 to 200.
-They are quite expensive which is why we would more often see cheaper electronic versions of this device instead.
+They are pretty expensive, so we would often see cheaper electronic versions of this device instead.

 If you’ve noticed markers or numbers on your watch cover, now you know that they’re not just for additional design or detail.
-Most bezels can actually help you a lot especially if your watch has the bezel that best suits your profession or even hobby.
+Most bezels can help you a lot, especially if your watch has the bezel that best suits your profession or even hobby.
 As a recap, we presented 11 types of bezel: (1) plain, (2) count-up/dive, (3) countdown, (4) tachymeter, (5) telemeter, (6) decimal, (7) GMT/world time, (8) compass, (9) yacht-timer, (10) pulsometer, and (11) slide rule.
-If you wear a watch primarily for fashion and timekeeping only, a plain bezel is already enough.
-But, if you are into races or you need to constantly measure or track elapsed time, you may choose among the count-up, countdown, tachymeter, telemeter, and decimal bezels.
-For frequent travelers, watches with GMT are pretty useful.
-For hikers, those with compass bezels, and the yacht-timer for regatta racers.
-For health care professionals, of course, the pulsometer (if you’re still lucky to find one).
-If you just want to be prepared for any calculation that you may need to do, the slide rule is the best option.
+A plain bezel is already enough if you wear a watch primarily for fashion and timekeeping only.
+But, if you are into races or you need to measure or track elapsed time constantly, you may choose among the count-up, countdown, tachymeter, telemeter, and decimal bezels.
+For frequent travelers, watches with GMT are pretty helpful.